Julio Alonso Ortega: Sailing career

-Julio Alonso and María Bover competing at the 2019 under-24 470 Sailing World Championship.
+Alonso–Bover team racing at the 2019 Under-24 470 Worlds.

 Alonso began sailing at the age of ten in the Optimist class at Mogán, later joining the Royal Gran Canaria Yacht Club, where he continues to compete.

 In the 420 class, Alonso achieved significant success.
 He won three Spanish Sailing Championships and secured a runner-up position alongside Luis Doreste, son of the esteemed sailor Luis Doreste and nephew of Manuel Doreste, Gustavo Doreste, and José Luis Doreste—all prominent figures in Spanish sailing history.
 During this period, he also participated in various European and World Championships, gaining valuable international experience.

 A highlight of his time in the 420 class was winning a World Championship in the team racing category.
 This achievement led to significant recognition in his hometown, where he performed the honorary kick-off at a football match between UD Las Palmas and Real Madrid CF at Estadio Gran Canaria.

 Transitioning to the 29er class, Alonso secured a gold medal at the Absolute Spanish 29er Championship, and an under-19 gold medal at the Spanish Championship.
 These successes qualified him to represent Spain at the 2018 Youth Sailing World Championship held in Corpus Christi, Texas, where he finished tenth overall.

 In the same year, Alonso signed with Spanish Impulse by IBEROSTAR, a team officially formed to represent Spain in the Red Bull Youth America's Cup held in Bermuda.
 During this period, he also represented Spain at the Red Bull Foiling Generation World Final in Miami, competing in Flying Phantom catamarans and showcasing his adaptability across high-performance sailing disciplines.

 Currently, Alonso partners with María Bover with the objective of representing Spain in the mixed 470 class at the Olympic Games.
 To date, they have achieved a fourth-place finish in the under-24 category at the 470 Sailing World Championship, and a fifth-place finish in the under-24 category at the 470 Sailing European Championship.